robinmanuelthiel/microcommunication/README.md

 Currently, it consists of

 - An API Backend, that exposes port `8080`
-- A Web Frontend, that exposes port `80` and connects to the API-Backend for getting random numbers
+- A Web Frontend, that exposes port `80`
+    - Connects to the API Backend for getting random numbers using the `RandomApiHost` environment variable

 ## Make it run